-Q fever is an infectious disease that is spread by domestic and wild animals and ticks.
+Q fever is an infectious disease caused by bacteria that is spread by domestic and wild animals and ticks.

 You can get Q fever by drinking raw (unpasteurized) milk, or after breathing in dust or droplets in the air that are contaminated with infected animal feces, blood, or birth products.